Comfort in familiarity: Reappropriating your dad’s clothes

 I’m pretty sure it’s where my mom used to keep our Christmas presents, but now it’s essentially a storage unit for all of my family’s old clothes — most of which are in the process of being designated for eBay or the Salvation Army at any given moment.

-But in between items like the Whole Foods bags labeled “GIRLS 12-14 SPRING EBAY 2018” and my mom’s old clarinet case from 1982, there is a hidden treasure trove.
+But in between items like the Whole Foods bags labeled “GIRLS 12-14 SPRING EBAY 2018” and my mom’s old flute case from 1982, there is a hidden treasure trove.

 The Secret Closet doubles as my own personal mall for all things plaid, flannel and tweed — most which was worn by my father exclusively during the 1990s — and clothing that my mother has placed a ban on me reprising for the 21st century.